Director of Graduate Study (On leave, Spring 2018)

 - ENGL 6220: Lyric Virtue

-"Attributing and Dating the Manuscript Miscellany of Elizabeth Newell, Beinecke Library Osborn MS. b49," The Library (Forthcoming 2016).
+"Attributing and Dating the Manuscript Miscellany of Elizabeth Newell: Sir Matthew Hale and Beinecke Library Osborn MS. b49," The Library 18.3 (September 2017): 305-15.

-"OkstateShakespeare: Bringing Special Collections and Digital Humanities Into the Undergraduate Classroom," (book chapter forthcoming in an ACRL editied volume, co-written with David Oberhelman and Sarah Coates, 2016).
+"OkstateShakespeare: Bringing Special Collections and Digital Humanities Into the Undergraduate Classroom," Collaborating for Impact (ACRL editied volume, co-written with David Oberhelman and Sarah Coates, 2016).

 "Spenser, Harvey, and the Strange Poetics of The Shepheardes Calender," College Literature 42.3 (Summer 2015): 420-41.